appvia/tako/docs/tutorials/getting-started-with-kev.md

 So, a good approach to managing your app configuration in different environments is a must.

-_Kev_ will help you with all the above!
+Kev will help you with all the above!
 So let's get cracking.

 ### Compose + Kev

 Let's instruct Kev to track our _source Compose_ file, `docker-compose.yaml`, [that we've just created](#create-your-docker-compose-config).

-_Kev_ will introspect the Compose config and _infer the key attributes_ to enable Compose services to run on Kubernetes.
+Kev will introspect the Compose config and _infer the key attributes_ to enable Compose services to run on Kubernetes.

-Also, as we're moving beyond development, we'll instruct _Kev_ to create two _environment overrides_ to target two different sets of parameters (annotated as service `labels`).
+Also, as we're moving beyond development, we'll instruct Kev to create two _environment overrides_ to target two different sets of parameters (annotated as service `labels`).

+Please note, a `dev` sandbox environment is always created alongside any specified environments.

 No time to lose, let's get started...